 The Atlantic States Marine Fisheries Commission (ASMFC) is responsible for managing Tautog (Tautoga onitis), under the authority of the Atlantic Coastal Fisheries Cooperative Management Act (ACFMA).
 The management unit consists of the coastal states from Massachusetts through Virginia.
 ASMFC has coordinated interstate management of tautog in state waters (0-3 miles) since 1996.
 Responsibility for compatible management action in the Exclusive Economic Zone (EEZ) from 3-200 miles from shore lies with the Secretary of Commerce through ACFCMA in the absence of a federal fishery management plan.
-If approved, Amendment 1 would consolidate the fishery management plan (FMP), subsequent addenda (Addendum I-VI) and new management measures into a single document.
+Amendment 1 consolidates the fishery management plan (FMP), subsequent addenda (Addendum I-VI) and new management measures into a single document.